IBM/cp4ba-jam-in-a-box/Solutions/Client Onboarding/README_2302_ApolloBA_CP4BADemos.md

 The major benefits of using this environment are:

-- This environment can be used for a single user use case or for running mini-Tech Jams with at least 10 participants
+- Environment can be used for a single-user use case and for running mini-Tech Jams with approximately 10 participants (feedback welcome if you used it more users)
 - Client Onboarding scenario and lab artifacts are pre-deployed for you
-- 20 business users have been that can be given to participants of a mini-Tech Jam
+- 20 business users have been created that can be given to participants of a mini-Tech Jam

 > [!CAUTION]
 >